Contact Safe Environment Intranet for Staff and Parishes The Cathedral of Christ the Light

 What do I need to provide for my application to be complete?

-You must complete an application that includes required income verification and/or other financial documentation by March 15, 2013.
 Given the volume of applications, early submission is encouraged and ensures timely completion of the review process.
-Some applications received by March 15, 2013 require additional documentation as requested by the Private School Aid Service (PSAS).
-Additional or missing information must be confirmed as received by PSAS by May 15, 2013 or the application will be denied.
+Some applications received by April 30, 2021, require additional documentation as requested by FACTS.
+Additional or missing information must be confirmed as received by FACTS or the application will be denied.
 Application deadlines are firm.

 Who determines eligibility?